Tag Archives: Dropbox

 As with other tools preferred Google Docs accounts are added to the RMR roster.
 Google Docs can be accessed at https://drive.google.com/ Note: Google Docs is free.

 Calendar – The calendar will note events and deadlines as we are aware of them.
 We are using a Google Calendar to record events.
 Not only is the calendar available to the public, but it can be embedded into our Web pages as needed.
 Also, individuals can subscribe to the calendar and can display this calendar along with their personal calendar.
 Staff members and the wing commanders are encouraged to submit events to be placed on the calendar.
-The calendar can be access at the following URL in the event you wish to subscribe to it. https://www.google.com/calendar/embed?src=3jk96su67rb51lidmlckj40o2c%40group.calendar.google.com&ctz=America/Los_Angeles
+The calendar can be accessed at the following URL in the event you wish to subscribe to it. https://www.google.com/calendar/embed?src=3jk96su67rb51lidmlckj40o2c%40group.calendar.google.com&ctz=America/Los_Angeles

 Operations Bulletin – The Ops Bulletin is designed to be a communication tool to help remind unit commanders of upcoming requirements or scheduled events.
 I will be asking staff members for input on the 20th of each month, with a deadline of the 25th of the month.
 The input can be upcoming events, tips for the specific functional area, alerts to reg changes, trends in CIs and Air Force Evals, etc. Here is an example of the recent Ops Bulletin, November 2012.